bertdeblock/gember/README.md

       // Generate a `.ts` service-test, instead of a `.js` service-test: typescript?: boolean;
     };
-    "acceptance-test"?: {
+    util?: {
-      // Copy the generated acceptance-test to the clipboard, instead of writing it to disk: copy?: boolean;
+      // Copy the generated util to the clipboard, instead of writing it to disk: copy?: boolean;
-      // The current working directory to run the acceptance-test generator in: cwd?: string;
+      // The current working directory to run the util generator in: cwd?: string;
-      // Destroy a acceptance-test by name:
+      // Destroy a util by name:
       destroy?: boolean;
+      // Log the generated util to the console, instead of writing it to disk: log?: boolean;
+      // Generate a util at a custom path, e.g. `--path=src/-private`: path?: string;
+      // Generate a corresponding util-test:
+      test?: boolean;
+      // Generate a `.ts` util, instead of a `.js` util: typescript?: boolean;
+    };
+    "util-test"?: {
+      // Copy the generated util-test to the clipboard, instead of writing it to disk: copy?: boolean;
+      // The current working directory to run the util-test generator in: cwd?: string;
+      // Destroy a util-test by name:
+      destroy?: boolean;
-      // Log the generated acceptance-test to the console, instead of writing it to disk: log?: boolean;
+      // Log the generated util-test to the console, instead of writing it to disk: log?: boolean;
-      // Generate a acceptance-test at a custom path, e.g. `--path=src/-private`: path?: string;
+      // Generate a util-test at a custom path, e.g. `--path=src/-private`: path?: string;
-      // Generate a `.ts` acceptance-test, instead of a `.js` acceptance-test: typescript?: boolean;
+      // Generate a `.ts` util-test, instead of a `.js` util-test: typescript?: boolean;
     };
   };